 The aim of the organisation is to carry out research and to computerise society as much as possible, and to develop a very high performance Internet.
 It assumes that data will be transmitted at speeds up to 1,000 times faster than today.
 Through scientific and academic research together with leaders in specific technologies and cooperation with government, industry and the international community, Internet2 promotes cooperation and innovation that affects the future of the network.

-OCRE (Open Clouds for Research Environments) project was launched in January 2019.
-As part of the pan-European tender, a framework agreement was concluded for the provision of services by public cloud providers in the IaaS/SaaS area (Infrastructure as a Service/Software as a service).
+The OCRE project was launched in January 2019.
+As part of a pan-European tender, a framework agreement was concluded for the provision of services by public cloud providers in the IaaS/SaaS (Infrastructure as a Service / Software as a service) area.

 Services are directed to the scientific community all over Europe.
 Originator and initiator of OCRE project was GÉANT, as a central contracting authority with national network operators (National Research and Education Network - NREN) as a members.